openiddict/openiddict-documentation/integrations/index.md

 Documentation for integrations maintained by the OpenIddict community can be found in their respective repositories:
 - **[P41.OpenIddict.CouchDB](https://github.com/panoukos41/couchdb-openiddict)** by [Panos Athanasiou](https://github.com/panoukos41): CouchDB stores for OpenIddict.
+- **[pixel-identity](https://github.com/Nfactor26/pixel-identity)** by [Nishant Singh](https://github.com/Nfactor26): Ready to host OpenID Connect service using OpenIddict and ASP.NET Identity with a Blazor-based UI for managing users, roles, applications and scopes with support for multiple databases.